jquansah/hackag.tech/README.md

 ### Meet & Greet Session
-July 8, 11am CT, online.
+**Fri, July 8, 11am CT, online.**
 You should have received an email containing logsitics:
 - **WorkAdventure virtual meeting space:** We'll be in Meeting Room #2 for the meet & greet session.
 You can hop in and out of this space in the week leading up to the event to chat amongst yourselves.
 Use this space for synchronous discussion.
 - **Slack discussion channels:** I've added all of you to the Slack channel for the hackathon.
 Use this space for asynchronous discussion.
 Feel free to create groups for your own use.
 - **Miro brainstorming and presentation workspace:** Use this space to refer to materials we share + use it for your own brainstorming.
 I've created spaces for teams to work in.

 ### Mentor Office Hours
-July 13, 2pm-3.30pm CT in WorkAdventure Meeting Room #2.
+**Wed, July 13, 2pm-3.30pm CT** in WorkAdventure Meeting Room #2.
 You can check-in with a mentor to assess your project scope, progress (if any), and determine an appropriate deliverable.
 Mentors will also be available via Slack as needed.

 ### Hack-day
-Sun, July 17, 8am to 4.30pm CT, Houston, Texas @ ASABE Conference.
+**Sun, July 17, 8am to 4.30pm CT**, Houston, Texas @ ASABE Conference.
 Day-of Agenda:

 Time | Activity | Deliverables
 8.30am | Welcomes |